How to Get Rid of Aphids Permanently (Easily and Naturally)

 The presence of cornicles distinguishes aphids from all other insects.

-The ability to produce winged individuals provides the pest with a way to disperse to other plants when the quality of the food source deteriorates.
+The ability to produce winged individuals allows the pest to disperse to other plants when the quality of the food source deteriorates.

 Although they may be found singly, aphids often feed in dense groups on leaves or stems.

-Unlike leafhoppers, plant bugs, and certain other insects, most aphids don't move rapidly when disturbed.
+Unlike leafhoppers, plant bugs, and certain insects, most aphids don't scurry when disturbed.

 What is the impact of their damage?